-In the last 3 1/2 years, there has been an extraordinary statewide growth in homelessness and the many problems associated with it.
-As a Deputy District Attorney, I know that this growth is largely attributed to changes in state laws that provided little to no financial support for local cities to offer drug rehabilitation or probation oversight to offenders who have been released from incarceration.
+In the last several years, there has been an extraordinary statewide growth in homelessness and the many problems associated with it.
+As a Senior Deputy District Attorney, I know that this growth is largely attributed to changes in state laws that provided little to no financial support for local cities to offer drug rehabilitation or probation oversight to offenders who have been released from incarceration.

 For example: Before some recent state laws there was greater incentive for those convicted of drug related crimes to get into rehabilitation because the penalties were more serious.
 Now, more people are entering jail addicted to drugs, and leaving jail without accepting any rehabilitation services because there is no court-induced incentive to do so.